washingtonCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Happens after a Tort Claim is Filed in Washington?

-For claims filed against the government or government agencies, the claimant must wait 60 days before filing a lawsuit.
-In the waiting period, the court and the state will review the claim to determine the validity.
+For claims filed against the government or government agencies, the claimant is expected to wait 60 days before filing a lawsuit.
+During this period, the court and the state will review the claim to determine its validity.
 If the state denies the claim, the claimant may file a lawsuit in court.

 Why Do I Need a Personal Injury Lawyer for a Tort Claim?

-Apart from legal representation, personal injury lawyers also provide legal counsel to tort claim parties and assist with discovery, claim investigation, information gathering, negotiation, and pleadings.
-Personal injury lawyers also help case parties navigate state laws and court requirements.
-In Washington, tort claim parties may be Pro Se litigants; however, case parties may choose to be represented by an attorney.
+Apart from legal representation, personal injury lawyers may also provide legal counsel to tort claim parties and assist with discovery, claim investigation, information gathering, negotiation, and pleadings.
+They also help case parties navigate state laws and court requirements.
+In Washington, tort claim parties may be pro se litigants; however, they may choose to be represented by an attorney.

 How Can I Find a Personal Injury Lawyer Near Me?